 Article: How to Block a Website

-The ActivTrak dashboard displays summaries of the extensive and more detailed reports available in other areas of the app.
-If you just want a quick snapshot of your organization from time to time, the dashboard is the place to go.
+The ActivTrak dashboard displays key summaries of the extensive and more detailed reports available in other areas of the app.
+If you just want a quick snapshot of your organization, the dashboard is the place to go.

 Article: Navigating the Dashboard

-We’ve built multiple analytical reports into both the ActivTrak web and mobile apps to help you glean valuable insights and increase team productivity.
+Multiple analytical reports help you discover valuable insights and increase team productivity.
 All reports contain powerful filters — some universal, some report-specific — to help you discover trends more quickly.